Commonly asked questions about arrhythmia:

 Is Arrhythmia Treatable?

-Most arrhythmias are considered harmless and are left untreated.
+Most are considered harmless and are left untreated.

 Once your doctor has determined that you have an arrhythmia, they will check to see if it is abnormal or if it is part of your heart’s normal functionality.
-Your doctor will then determine if your arrhythmia is clinically significant — whether it causes symptoms or puts you at risk for more serious arrhythmias or complications of arrhythmias in the future.
-If your arrhythmia turns out to be clinically significant, your doctor will set a treatment plan best suited for you.
+Your doctor will then determine if it is clinically significant — whether it causes symptoms or puts you at risk for more serious ones or complications of arrhythmias in the future.
+If it turns out to be clinically significant, your doctor will set a treatment plan best suited for you.

 How can I Prevent an Arrhythmia?

-The following things are proven to help lower your risk of developing an arrhythmia:
+The following things are proven to help lower your risk of developing one:

 - Make healthy lifestyle choices: Exercise regularly, maintain a healthy weight and eat a healthy, low-fat diet with plenty of vitamin-rich foods.